 In any wall paneling project, there will always be complexities that must be addressed before the project begins.
 Complexities such as the layout fabrication, finishing, and installation of the wall panel design should be checked first.
-This is to ensure that the project meets the Architectural Woodwork Standards (AWS).
-Being able to meet the AWS means that you are ensuring the quality of wall paneling work is consistently high.
+This is to ensure that the project meets the AWI Standards.
+Being able to meet the AWI Standards means that you are ensuring the quality of wall paneling work is consistently high.
 It also means that everyone involved has the same understanding of the project.

-The Architectural Woodwork Standards specifications for transparent finish wall paneling include:
+The AWI Standards specifications for transparent finish wall paneling include: